Suplex: Leg hook belly-to-back suplex

 Sometimes referred to as a leg lift back suplex or leg lift backdrop, it is applied just as a back suplex would be, except that the wrestler wraps only the near arm or no arm around the torso of their opponent.
 With the free arm(s), the wrestler then hoists their opponent's knees or thighs and throws them backwards in that manner.
 William Regal uses a bridging version called the Regal-plex while Baron Corbin and Kevin Owens uses a spinning version called the Deep Six (Corbin) and the Sidewinder Suplex (Owens).
 Former indie wrestler Human Tornado uses a flipping version called the DND - Dat Ninja Dead.

 A wrist-clutch variation exists used by Jushin Thunder Liger as the Liger-Plex.

+Another version of this move sees the attacking wrestler, while standing a facing opponent, hooks a near arm under the opponent's near armpit and around their neck with inside of the hand.
+Then the wrestling uses their far hand to grab the opponent's near leg and lifts if off of the ground.
+The wrestling then falls backwards throwing the opponent onto their head, neck, and upper back.
+This move best is used by both Drew Gulak calling it the Southern Lights Suplex (sometimes while holding the opponent into a bridge to attempt to score a pinfall) and Joker as the JokerPlex respectively.

 Cobra clutch suplex

 The attacker places the opponent in a cobra clutch hold.
 They then proceed to lift the opponent up and fall backwards, driving the opponent to the mat on their head.